 Dr. Phuong Nguyen Joins CSCRE & Sociology Department

-Dr. Phuong Nguyen joined Ithaca College this Fall and is teaching two courses in the CSCRE (Intro to Asian American Studies and Race and Love in Asian America) and one in the Sociology Department (Crisis and Opportunity).
+Dr. Phuong Nguyen joined Ithaca College last Fall and is teaching two courses in the CSCRE (Intro to Asian American Studies and Asian American Race Rebels) and one in the Sociology Department (Selected Topics in Social Change: Asian American Communities).
 He is also the coordinator of the Asian American Studies minor in the Center.

 He has been connected to the study of culture, race, and ethnicity since 1995 and places a strong emphasis on history from the ground up, reminding us that change is a product of struggle, of ordinary people fighting every day in every way to make it happen.